-Computer Science, Electrical and Computer Engineering, and Statistical Science
+Computer Science, Electrical and Computer Engineering, Statistical Science, Mathematics, and Biostatistics & Bioinformatics

 Cynthia Rudin is a professor of computer science, electrical and computer engineering, and statistical science at Duke University, and directs the Prediction Analysis Lab, whose main focus is in interpretable machine learning.
 She is also an associate director of the Statistical and Applied Mathematical Sciences Institute (SAMSI).
 Previously, Prof. Rudin held positions at MIT, Columbia, and NYU.
 She holds an undergraduate degree from the University at Buffalo, and a PhD from Princeton University.
 She is a three time winner of the INFORMS Innovative Applications in Analytics Award, was named as one of the “Top 40 Under 40” by Poets and Quants in 2015, and was named by Businessinsider.com as one of the 12 most impressive professors at MIT in 2015.
 She is past chair of both the INFORMS Data Mining Section and the Statistical Learning and Data Science section of the American Statistical Association.
 She has also served on committees for DARPA, the National Institute of Justice, and AAAI.
 She has served on three committees for the National Academies of Sciences, Engineering and Medicine, including the Committee on Applied and Theoretical Statistics, the Committee on Law and Justice, and the Committee on Analytic Research Foundations for the Next-Generation Electric Grid.
 She is a fellow of the American Statistical Association and a fellow of the Institute of Mathematical Statistics.
 She gave a Thomas Langford Lecturer at Duke University during the 2019-2020 academic year, and will be the Terng Lecturer at the Institute for Advanced Study in 2020.

 A. Russell Chandler III Chair and Professor